 Anson is a very small city located in the state of Texas.
 With a population of 2,302 people and just one neighborhood, Anson is the 605th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Anson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Anson is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Anson who work in healthcare (12.76%), maintenance occupations (10.13%), and management occupations (9.74%).

 As is often the case in a small city, Anson doesn't have a public transportation system that people use for their commute.

-The citizens of Anson are slightly less educated than the national average of 21.84% for the average city or town: 15.37% of adults in Anson have a bachelor's degree or advanced degree
+The percentage of adults in Anson with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.37% of adults in Anson have a bachelor's degree or advanced degree.

 The per capita income in Anson in 2022 was $25,701, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $102,804 for a family of four.
 However, Anson contains both very wealthy and poor people as well.